 - Advise others how to make a wedding website and make organization easier.

-- Monetize your wedding website and get extra income.
+- Monetize your website and get extra income.

-Videos, a wedding album and other visual media will be enjoyed by those who witnessed the day and let those who could not make it be included in the fun.
+Videos, an album and other visual media will be enjoyed by those who witnessed the day and let those who could not make it be included in the fun.

 Planning your next event?
 See how to create a website for other events